 Recommended humidity is between 30 and 50 percent.
 At 55 and above, most allergy suffers will experience discomfort.
 Many new houses have humidity control built into the central air system.
 If your home does not, consider using a dehumidifier or humidifier to reach the proper level.
 Forty percent humidity is optimal, and it will also help to prevent mold and mildew from forming in the home.

 Use a HEPA Air Purifier

 HEPA filters trap airborne particulates, down to 0.3 microns in size.
 The great news here is that most all known allergens are actually larger than that.
-So a HEPA filter will remove pollen, pet dander, dust, dust mites, mold spores and pest byproducts that can trigger your allergies.
+So an air purifier that uses a HEPA filter will remove pollen, pet dander, dust, dust mites, mold spores and pest byproducts that can trigger your allergies.
 HEPA filtration provides a tremendous beneficial effect for allergy sufferers, and some sufferers can completely rid themselves of symptoms while in their homes.
 Keep in mind that not all of these allergens are always airborne, which is why a vacuum with a HEPA filter is important too.

 Clean Air Plus

-A portable HEPA purifier may be the greatest gift that you can give yourself or any allergy sufferer, but the benefits aren’t limited to allergy sufferers alone.
-Coupled with a thorough cleaning schedule, a HEPA purifier ensures optimal indoor air quality.
+A portable HEPA air purifier may be the greatest gift that you can give yourself or any allergy sufferer, but the benefits aren’t limited to allergy sufferers alone.
+Coupled with a thorough cleaning schedule, a HEPA air purifier ensures optimal indoor air quality.
 That is especially important in high-pollution areas, and it’s particularly important for children who are most prone to the damage contaminants can cause.
 The time to end your suffering is now.
 Give your family clean air.
 Buy a HEPA air purifier from Clean Air Plus.